ISISComputingGroup/ibex_developers_manual/Script-generator.md

 ### Approach 2

 Another suggestion would be to implement the script server as a standalone Python program (using tkinter or a similar UI framework).
-As above this would be implemented as an MVVM stack
+As above this would be implemented as an MVVM stack.

 Advantages are:
 - It might be easier to interface with Nicos as nicos is written in Python